When is Someone Ready for Hospice?

 Many patients will say that quality of life is more important than how long they will live.
 Hospice care from caring professionals like those at Knute Nelson can provide services to provide peace for the patient and family at the end of life, while also giving support and advice.

-When it is time to talk about hospice care for a loved one, call Knute Nelson at (320) 335-8690 or complete this form to receive a free care needs assessment.
+When it is time to talk about hospice care for a loved one, take our free online assessment to better understand if it is the right time for hospice care.
+For additional questions and information, call Knute Nelson at (855) 938-4081 or complete this form.